Calculus Course Assistants

 5. CAs attend a weekly meeting with their TF to check in and set goals and expectations, as well as to discuss their students’ performance.

-6. CAs attend weekly meetings with their course specific CA coordinators on Mondays at 4:30-5:30pm to stay informed on course content, problem sessions, and workshops.
+6. CAs attend weekly meetings with their course specific CA coordinators on Mondays at 4:30-5:45pm to stay informed on course content, problem sessions, and workshops.
+Attendance at these weekly meetings is mandatory.
+Alternative meetings will not be arranged.

 7. CAs stay in regular communication with their co-CAs, teaching team and course specific CA coordinators, via Slack or email.